Isthmus Zapotec: Classes of Morphemes in Isthmus Zapotec

 An example for the morpheme {-ka}, attaching it to an Isthmus Zapotec word will make the word plural.
 The Isthmus Zapotec word zigi (chin) when {-ka} is added as a prefix will become kazigi (chins).
 Zike (shoulder) will become kazike (shoulders) and diaga (ear) will become kadiaga (ears).

 Yes/no question particles In Isthmus Zapotec are not mandatory, however, the question particle [lá?] is required in these form of questions.

 Syllable structure

 Isthmus Zapotec has mainly open syllables.

-Syntax

-Isthmus Zapotec has a hierarchical level that is composed of six structural levels: discourse level, utterance level, sentence level, clause level, phrase level, and word level.
-Each levels contains different components that differentiates one another and their complexity.